stevedavid/jquery-sdscrollmenu/README.md

 ## Features
 * supports unlimited number of titles
 * highlights titles when scrolling with `.active` class
+* responsive with inner scrollbar and focus on `.active` elements

 ## Usage
 * **HTML**